ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 - treating SMS visibility as a provider toggle instead of a Messaging channel-availability decision;
 - making normal Broadcasts a consent bypass;
 - making permission invitations a general Broadcast feature instead of a Messaging-owned one-time consent flow;
-- making a single normal Broadcast fan out to email and SMS without deliberate future channel-strategy work.
+- making a single normal Broadcast fan out to email and SMS without deliberate future channel-strategy work;
+- adding a vertical/point reconciliation table before proving registry/config/provider seams are insufficient.

 ## Relationship to TODO.md